Duke-Translational-Bioinformatics/duke-data-service-RClient/README.md

 # duke-data-service-RClient
-R programmatic client to the duke-data-service.
-The actual package name is ddsclientR.
+The official repo for the ddsRClient package - the R programmatic client to the duke-data-service.

 ![mail](images/logo2.png)

 ## Installation
-To install the R package ddsclientR, follow one of the methods below.
+To install the R package ddsRClient, follow one of the methods below.
 ### From GitHub
 Start by installing the package:
 ```